 If you have heart disease, you might feel depressed or anxious.
 Sharing these emotions with a therapist is helpful.
 You may also want to talk with other people with the same types of health issues in a support group.
 A hopeful, positive attitude will often help in your recovery.

 A big part of cardiac rehab is exercise.
 This makes your heart stronger.

-Cardiac rehab involves in-person visits, typically 3 times a week, for twelve weeks.
+Cardiac rehab involves in-person visits, typically three times a week, for 12 weeks.
 It usually starts several weeks after hospital discharge.
 Your team will check on your overall health as well as your specific heart condition.
 They will come up with an exercise and eating plan that keeps your limitations in mind.
 They will consider things such as your weight and whether you smoke.

 Your rehab team will make sure you are exercising safely.
 They’ll check your blood pressure and heart rate often.